apprises/apprise-transactions/README.md

 -s 0 -b You%20have%20received%20%7Bamount%7D%20%7Bcurrency%7D%2C%20which%20is%20currently%20worth%20%24%7Bamount_in_usd%7D \
 -t Congrats%20incoming%20payment%20from%20%7Bpayment_provider%7D"

-# Create/enter a username and password for --rpc-login to remove limits on calling transactions in restricted mode.

 # First you should test that notifications are working with your preferred notification service(s) with the basic command line parameters, then add additional parameters
 apprisetransactions --payment_provider Monero --tx_id testsdiajetestasjdftestasdjf --urls tgram://1043520651:CCCFjiawu448agga4TI_Bu3oolct1Qrxasdjf